Don Siegelman

-Donald Eugene Siegelman (/ˈsiːɡəlmən/ SEE-gəl-mən; born February 24, 1946) is an American politician who was the 51st governor of Alabama from 1999 to 2003.
-To date, Siegelman is the last Democrat as well as the only Catholic to serve as Governor of Alabama.

-Siegelman is the only person in Alabama's history to be elected to serve in all four of the top statewide elected offices: Secretary of State, Attorney General, Lieutenant Governor, and Governor.
+Donald Eugene Siegelman (/ˈsiːɡəlmən/ SEE-gəl-mən; born February 24, 1946) is an American politician and convicted felon who was the 51st governor of Alabama from 1999 to 2003.
+To date, he is the last Democrat as well as the only Roman Catholic to serve as Governor of Alabama.
+He is also the only person in Alabama's history to be elected to serve in all four of the top statewide elected offices: Secretary of State, Attorney General, Lieutenant Governor, and Governor.
 He served in Alabama politics for 26 years.

 In 2006, Siegelman was convicted on federal felony corruption charges and sentenced to seven years in federal prison.
 Following the trial, however, many questions were raised by both Democrats and Republicans about allegations of prosecutorial misconduct in his case.
 On March 6, 2009, the 11th U.S. Circuit Court of Appeals upheld key bribery, conspiracy, and obstruction counts against Siegelman and refused his request for a new trial.

 In October 2015, more than 100 former attorneys general and officials, both Democratic and Republican, contended that his prosecution was marred by prosecutorial misconduct; they have petitioned the United States Supreme Court to review the case.
 Siegelman was released from prison on February 8, 2017, and was on supervised probation until June 2019.

 Personal life and early career

 Siegelman was born and raised in Mobile, Alabama, the son of Catherine Andrea (née Schottgen) and Leslie Bouchet Siegelman, and raised in the Catholic faith.

 He earned a bachelor's degree from the University of Alabama, where he was a brother of the Delta Kappa Epsilon fraternity (Psi chapter), in 1968.
+While at the University of Alabama, Siegelman served as the DKE Inter-Fraternity Council representative, SGA senator, and later as the president of the student government association.

 Siegelman served in the Air National Guard for 19 months as a fuel handler and fuel truck driver, and was discharged for medical reasons in 1969.
 In his 1994 campaign for lieutenant governor, Republican Charles Graddick argued that Siegelman had been discharged as the result of mental health issues.
 Siegelman stated that he had received an honorable discharge as the result of several physical symptoms including high blood pressure, high pulse rate, headaches, and dizziness that were attributed to stress over family concerns including the illness of his father.

 He earned a J.D. degree from Georgetown University Law Center in Washington, D.C., in 1972.
 He studied international law at Pembroke College, Oxford from 1972 to 1973.

-While at the University of Alabama, Siegelman served as the president of the student government association.
 While in law school, Siegelman worked as an officer in the United States Capitol Police to support himself.

 Siegelman married Lori Allen, and they have two children, Dana and Joseph.
 His wife is Jewish and they reared their children in the Jewish faith.

 His son, Joseph, was the Democratic nominee for Attorney General of Alabama in the 2018 election, losing to incumbent Steve Marshall.